xpol/lua-rapidjson/API.md

 Return `true`, `false`, number and `rapidjson.null` respectively if file contains a simple value.

-Return nil plus an error message as a second result when passed file is not valid json file.
+Return nil plus an error message as a second result when passed file is not valid JSON file.

 ### Errors

-- When passed filename is not (convertable to) string.
+- When passed filename is not (convertible to) string.

 ## rapidjson.dump()

-Dump lua value to json file.
+Dump Lua value to JSON file.

 ### Synopsis